 This one is great for longer hikes (and much cheaper than a certain other brand!).
-In addition to the hydration pack, there is enough space for your hiking gear, such as a dry top, some food, your mobile and/or camera, a lip balm, keys and some blister plasters – you know, if you bring them, you won’t need them.
+In addition to the hydration pack, there is enough space for your hiking gear, such as a dry top, some food, your mobile, a lip balm, keys and some blister plasters – you know, if you bring them, you won’t need them.

 What do you mean vegan protein cookies aren’t strictly speaking hiking gear?
 They are to me.
 I never go anywhere without them – my gym bag is literally strewn with them!
 They taste a-ma-zing and there is 13g of vegan protein in each cookie, so you could argue that they are a health food, actually.
 No, really, you could.
 Ok, I admit it, I am totally addicted to them.
 They are great for stuffing into your hydration pack or bum bag when you’re going for a hike, though.
 (Somehow they taste even better when they’re a bit squished.
 Go figure.)
 If you want to try them, use the code NINA-R4MD at the checkout to get free next-day delivery for 3 months.
 You’re welcome.
 And don’t say I didn’t warn you about how addictive they are.